Skip to main content

 app.post("/webhooks/orders", async (req, res) => {

-// Validate secret
+// Validate signature first

 // Respond immediately